phage-nz/ph0neutria/readme.txt

 cd /opt/viper
 sudo -H -u spider python viper-web

-Complete the config file at: /opt/ph0neutria/settings.conf
+Complete the config file at: /opt/ph0neutria/config/settings.conf

 Start ph0neutria:
 cd /opt/ph0neutria
 sudo -H -u spider python run.py

 You can press Ctrl+C at any time to kill the run.
 You are free to run it again as soon as you'd like - you can't end up with database duplicates.
-Just be mindful of your daily MalShare request limit.
-If you run over the limit, set 'disable=yes' in the [MalShare] section of the config file.
-To help reduce the chance of exceeding your limit you can also set 'remotefirst=yes' in the same section - which will first attempt to download the file from it's original host before pulling it from MalShare.

 To run this daily, create a script in /etc/cron.daily with the following:

 #!/bin/bash
 cd /opt/ph0neutria && sudo -H -u spider python run.py

+MalShare Notes
+""""""""""""""
+Just be mindful of your daily MalShare request limit.
+If you run over the limit, set 'disable=yes' in the [MalShare] section of the config file so you can continue pulling from other sources.
+To help reduce the chance of exceeding your limit you can also set 'remotefirst=yes' in the same section - which will first attempt to download the file from it's original host before pulling it from MalShare.

 Tags